Vaishnavi-cyber-blip/RealTime_Conversation/README.md

 ## Prerequisites
 Before starting, ensure you have the following:

-Python 3.7 or higher
+-Python 3.7 or higher

-Deepgram API Key
+-Deepgram API Key

-Groq LLM access credentials
+-Groq LLM access credentials

-Streamlit installed
+-Streamlit installed

 Basic knowledge of Python